VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Experiments

 We use highlight detection and temporal video grounding to evaluate the performance of the relevance head of \modelname.
 Baseline models are required to generate a list of float numbers to represent the relevance score for each clip in QVHighlights \cite{Lei2021QVHighlightsDM}, and a start and end time for the relevant video span in Charades-STA.
 However, for LLaVA-OV-TC and LLaVA-OV-VT, despite using different prompts as input, we were still unable to instruct the model to output a sequence of scores as in \cite{Ren2023TimeChatAT}.
 Therefore, we follow the method of Charades-STA to instruct the model to output a related span, and assign the score to 1 for clips within this span and 0 otherwise. \modelname uses the relevance score min-max normalized to $[0, 1]$ as the score in QVHighlights, and to classify whether this frame is relevant and calculate frame-level IoU in Charades-STA.

 Since the relevance head provides a relevance score immediately after each frame, its prediction cannot leverage the context from subsequent video frames.
 To mitigate this limitation, we smooth the relevance score sequence.
 Specifically, we set each frame's smoothed relevance score as the mean value of its original score, the relevance scores of the preceding $w$ frames and the following $w$ frames, where $w$ is the window size.
 We set $w = 2$ for QVHighlights and $w = 6$ for Charades-STA.
-Results are shown in \cref{tab:grounding}.
+Results are shown in \cref{tab:grounding_and_captioning}.
 We observe that, compared to the baselines, \modelname exhibits a significantly greater improvement in performance on QVHighlights.
 This indicates that traditional VideoLLMs struggle with generating a long sequence of relevance scores using a text-based form or identifying multiple related video segments in its text-based responses, whereas \modelname's approach of directly assigning relevance scores to each frame circumvents this issue.
+For VideoLLM-Online, we instruct it to reply with ``start'' / ``end'' at the start / end time of the target clip following the examples given in its paper but it does not follow the instructions despite trying different wordings, so we are not able to report its performance.

-\paragraph{Parameter sensitivity of $w$} Though the $w$ is empirically set for the results in \cref{tab:grounding}, in \cref{fig:smoothing} we show that within a fairly large range of $w$, \modelname consistently outperforms all baseline models.
-It confirms that \modelname is robust to these tasks with respect to the window size.
+\paragraph{$w$ is robust to different values} Though the $w$ is empirically set for the results in \cref{tab:grounding_and_captioning}, we also find that within a fairly large range of $w$, the performance of \modelname is robust and consistently outperforms all baseline models.
+Detailed results are listed in \cref{sec:hyperparameter_sensitivity}.